Special Report: AI Policy and China

 So did DigiChina.
 The New Generation Artificial Intelligence Development Plan (AIDP), drafted by experts across China’s bureaucracy and issued by the State Council in July 2017, was one of this nascent project's first major translations.

-Today, the Stanford-New America DigiChina Project publishes its first special report, on AI Policy and China, featuring new work and insights from 14 specialists across a wide variety of fields.
+In October 2019, DigiChina published its first special report, "AI Policy and China: Realities of State-Led Development," featuring new work and insights from 14 specialists across a wide variety of fields.
 Read the report in PDF format here, or access individual articles below: